Senecio: Phylogeny

-Many genera and the whole tribe are in need of revision.
+As of 2007, many genera and the whole tribe were in need of revision.
 Many species currently placed in the genus need to be transferred to other or new genera, and others have been retransferred to Senecio.
 In its new delimitation the genus is still not monophyletic.

-Genera that have been included are the following:
+The following genera are currently accepted by Plants of the World Online, and contain species that are or have been included within Senecio.